LFMM-33/LSTM/README.md

 # LSTM
-LSTM network fro our project
+LSTM network for our project